-Crowe first joined the staff as the associate director of communications, coming to the BJC after spending nearly a decade in television news at the NewsChannel 5 Network (WTVF-TV) in Nashville, Tennessee.
+Guy has served on BJC’s staff as the director of communications and the associate director of communications, coming to BJC after spending nearly a decade in television news at the NewsChannel 5 Network (WTVF-TV) in Nashville, Tennessee.
 She served in a variety of producing roles at WTVF and worked on an array of special projects with the station, including live gavel-to-gavel trial coverage, political debates, election night results and coverage of the town hall presidential debate in 2008.

 Guy is a journalism and mass communications graduate of Samford University, and she earned a master’s degree in liberal arts and science from Vanderbilt University.
 Guy serves as the president of the D.C. chapter of the Religion Communicators Council (RCC).
 She is the recipient of several DeRose-Hinkhouse Awards from RCC, recognizing her work in creating and producing the Respecting Religion podcast series, a podcast series on the dangers of Christian nationalism, social media campaigns, specialized writing and videos.

 Guy serves on the editorial advisory board of The Christian Citizen and on the National Council of Churches Communication Committee.
 A graduate of the Nashville Young Leaders Council, she was nominated for the Rising Star award at the 2007 Midsouth Emmys.
 She lives with her husband in Washington, D.C.